sawrozpdl/sla_work_time/README.md

 ---

-Fee free to open a pull request with detailed title/description about the feature.
+Fee free to open a pull request with detailed title and description about the feature.

 For reporting any bug/issues make sure to add a detailed bug reproduction process(a sandbox link if possible) in the description.